Panhala Fort: Current use

 The palace of Tarabai, arguably the fort's most famous resident, is still intact.
-It is now used to house a school, several government offices and a boys' hostel. there are two buildings for food storage .The rest of the fort is in ruins though the structures within the fort are frequented by tourists who visit Panhala town- a major hill station.
+It is now used to house a school, several government offices and a boys' hostel.
+The rest of the fort is in ruins though the structures within the fort are frequented by tourists who visit Panhala town- a major hill station.
 It has been declared as a protected monument by the government.
 The Masai Pathar behind Panhala fort was chosen as an alternative location to shoot Padmaavat film.